 The flexibility of a dual-monitor setup has advantages for multitasking, as you can change the shape of your setup to fit your needs.
 This isn’t the only way dual monitors beat ultrawide in productivity, however.

-Windows Snap, a feature built into Windows that can quickly resize and move windows for better multitasking, works best on dual monitors.
+Windows Snap, a feature built into Windows that can quickly resize and move windows for better multitasking, works best on dual monitors (and the supercharged FancyZones PowerToy tool is even better).
 Using Snap on an ultrawide leaves you with wide, short windows that are awkward to use.
 A dual-monitor setup also provides more locations to place windows.